demitri/cornish/docs/examples_regions.rst

 Compound Regions
 ----------------

-.. todo:: Counpound regions section coming soon!
+.. todo:: Compound regions section coming soon!
 (But it's pretty straightforward from the :class:`~ASTBox` API.)

 From FITS Files
 ---------------